-This light will illuminate for the theft warning system.
+This light will illuminate for the vehicle security system.

 This light blinks whenever the ignition switch is in the LOCK, OFF, or ACC position.
-This function indicates the security systems equipped on the vehicle are operational.
+This function indicates the security system equipped on the vehicle is operational.

-How to activate the theft warning system
+How to activate the vehicle security system

-- 1. Close all windows.
+- Close all windows.
 (The system can be activated even if the windows are open). - 2.
-Remove the key from the ignition switch. - Close all doors and the hood. - 4.
-Push the a button on the multi-remote controller.
+Remove the key from the ignition switch. - 3.
+Close all doors and the hood. - Push the button on the keyfob.
 All doors lock.
 The hazard lights flash twice and the horn beeps once to indicate all doors are locked. - When the button is pushed with all doors locked, the hazard lights flash twice and the horn beeps once as a reminder that the doors are already locked.